MicrosoftDocs/memdocs/windows-365/subscription-ends.md

 If you're a partner who's an admin on behalf of (AOBO) a customer, and you've canceled a subscription, it can take up to 90 days for the admin center to reflect the status change.

 > [!NOTE]
-> !!!ABRAHAM is this statement true for W365?!!!
-If you want your subscription data to be deleted before the typical Disabled stage is over, you can [close your account](/microsoft-365/commerce/close-your-account).
+> If you want your subscription data to be deleted before the typical Disabled stage is over, you can [close your account](/microsoft-365/commerce/close-your-account).

 Here's what to expect for you and your users if you cancel a subscription.

 - **Admin access** Admins can still sign in and access the admin center, and buy other subscriptions as needed.
-As a global or billing admin, you have 90 days to !!!ABRAHAM is this  true for W365 Same process as for M365?!!! [reactivate the subscription](/microsoft-365/commerce/subscriptions/reactivate-your-subscription) with all data intact.
+As a global or billing admin, you have 90 days to [reactivate the subscription](/microsoft-365/commerce/subscriptions/reactivate-your-subscription) with all data intact.

-- **User access** Users lose access to their Cloud PC and those will be deprovisioned right away.
+- **User access** Users lose access to their Cloud PC which is deprovisioned right away.
 Data within the Cloud PC is deleted as well as [Unlicensed Product notifications](https://support.microsoft.com/office/0d23d3c0-c19c-4b2f-9845-5344fedc4380).

 To learn how to cancel, see  !!!ABRAHAM is this  true for W365 Same process as for M365?!!!
 [Cancel your subscription](/microsoft-365/commerce/subscriptions/cancel-your-subscription).